dembasowfr/multithread-image-convolution-cpp-openmp/README.md

 ![Overview Input Output Image](https://raw.githubusercontent.com/dembasowfr/multithread-convolution-openmp/master/output/result1.png?token=GHSAT0AAAAAACTOIUANY4C2JWT3REKKHPICZVJOXRA)

 ## Introduction
 This project is a simple multi-thread convolutional filter for images.
 It reads a batch of images from a file, applies a filter to each image, and writes the output to a different file.
 The filter is defined in a text file.
 The program uses OpenMP to parallelize the convolutional layer.
 Here we use a 5x5 filter with 1/273 normalization factor.
 The filter is applied to each color channel of the image.
-5 threads are used to parallelize the convolutional layer and each thread processes a different color channel of the image.
-The stride(which is 1) and zero-padding of the filter can be set in the convolutional layer.
+5 threads are used to parallelize the convolutional layer which the stride(which is 1) and zero-padding of the filter can be set in the convolutional layer.
 The output layer dimensions are calculated automatically.

 Note: The program can only run on a linux machine, as it uses OpenMP for parallelization and windows does not support the compiler.